hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

 Then comes the question of why this offline mode might be useful (beyond being a good learning exercise).
 After all, just by following the directions in the developer overview docs, you've essentially set up OPT to run offline without an Internet connection.
 So my plan above doesn't give you any extra functionality.
 However, I think the potential lies in integrating with a real debugger such as pdb, so that you can run large Python programs, pause execution, and then visualize selected data structures (rather than all data structures in the program, which can get overwhelming).

-Ok sorry that was mostly me thinking out loud.

 }

 Ha, I guess you can call this **"Offline Python Tutor"**!